A bound preserving cut discontinuous Galerkin method for one dimensional hyperbolic conservation laws: Numerical results

 where $H(x)$ is the Heaviside function and $g(u)=u^2/2,h(u)=u$.
 In the example, which is taken from \cite{badwaik2020convergence}, the transport equation switches to the Burgers' equation across the interface $x=x_\Gamma$.
 Here, we take $x_\Gamma=2 \cdot 10^{-5}$ and use a uniform mesh with $N$ elements and $h=|\Omega|/N$.
 Thus, there is a small cut cell with size $\alpha h$ with $ \alpha=N\cdot 10^{-5}$ in the interior of the domain.
 The initial condition is taken as

 This condition is chosen such that the Rankine-Hugoniot condition at the interface $x_\Gamma$ is $[u]_{\Gamma}=0$ before the discontinuity interacts with the interface, and $[f(u)]_\Gamma=0$ afterwards.
 We use our proposed bound-preserving CutDG scheme with the Lax-Friedrichs flux on the interior element edges and the upwind flux on the interface $x_\Gamma$.
 Thus, the conservation is satisfied.
-For how to guarantee conservation at the interface we refer to our previous work \cite{fu2022high} (here we choose $\lambda_1=0,\lambda_2=-1$).
-In Figure \ref{fig:interfacecase}, the results from a third order scheme are shown at different time instances.
+For how to guarantee conservation at the interface we refer to our previous work \cite{fu2022high} (here we choose $\lambda_1=0,\lambda_2=-1$). \se{This interface treatment means that information is passed only from the left region to the right region, and that the flux at the interface is $\hat f_\Gamma=u_L$, where $u_L$ is the solution directly to the left of $x_\Gamma$.
+Since the solution of the advection equation to the left is independent of the right region, it satisfies a maximum principle with upper $\MM=2$ and lower bounds $\mm=0.5$.
+The first macro element to the right of the interface needs special attention.
+There the flux at the right end point is the Lax-Friedrichs flux based on $f(u)=u^2 /2$, while the left flux is $\hat f_\Gamma$.
+Analysis similar to that in $Section 3$ shows that the value in this element will satisfy the same maximum principle as to the left, since $\mm-\mm^2/2\geq 0$ and $\MM-\MM^2/2\leq 0$.
+For other $\mm$ and $\MM$ values in the left region the interval that bounds the solution in the right region may need to be extended. } In Figure \ref{fig:interfacecase}, the results from a third order scheme are shown at different time instances.
 In this case, the discontinuity is transported to the right until it reaches the interface.
 When the discontinuity enters the region where Burgers' equation holds, a rarefaction wave forms.
 With the proposed scheme, the solution is captured very well.
 Comparing the results ($h=2/64$) in \cite{badwaik2020convergence}, our results are more accurate on the coarser mesh (N=40, $h=1/20$) and the numerical solution is both conservative and satisfies the maximum principle.
 We also applied second order and fourth order schemes to solve this problem and the results are very similar.